tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   *Min Triangle Twist* is another important mesh quality parameter in practice.
 A value close to one will produce flat faces, at the cost of worse snapping.
-A value not close to one allows creation of twisted faces, which may cause numerical issues for solvers.
+Values below one allow creation of twisted faces, which may cause numerical issues for some solvers.
 The default value 0.6 allows for some twisting, so if the resulting mesh exhibits numerical issues, try to increase this value.

-The following Layer Addition Global Options are visible only if *Do Layer Addition Phase* option is enabled.
+**Layer Addition Global Options** below are visible only if *Do Layer Addition Phase* option is enabled.

 .. warning::